M1 Abrams: Russian invasion of Ukraine

 In January 2023, U.S. President Joe Biden said that the United States would send 31 M1 Abrams tanks to Ukraine.
 The plan to transfer the tanks to Ukraine was approved as part of a larger aid package.
 Pentagon spokesperson Sabrina Singh specified that the tanks would be the M1A2 variant; however, because they were not available in excess in U.S. stocks, they would be purchased through Ukraine Security Assistance Initiative (USAI) and could take up to two years to manufacture and deliver.
 In March 2023 the Pentagon announced that, in order to expedite delivery, modernized M1A1SA variants would be pulled from Army stocks and refurbished for delivery by the fall.
 This change would also ensure deliveries to US allies of new M1A2s would not be disrupted.

 In September 2023, Ukraine began receiving these tanks, which were former U.S. Marine Corps tanks.
 The tanks supplied were also older (having entered service in 1986) but modernized to M1A1SA (Situational Awareness) standards.

 In February 2024, an M1A1 was reported as lost in Ukraine.
 The blowout panels on the ammo bins had been activated, indicating that the ammunition had cooked off.
 This M1A1 was destroyed by a FPV Piranha 10 quadcopter.

 In April 2024, Pentagon officials reported that Ukraine's Abrams had been withdrawn from frontline service.
 The Russian use of hunter killer drones have made it "too difficult" to operate the tanks in the current battlefield with "muddy ground hindering manoeuvrability".
 A Ukrainian company has unveiled a new set of "anti-drone steel screens", which weighs "430 kg [approximately 948 pounds]".
 Designed to protect the tank, while not hindering its function, the screens also use Soviet era Kontakt-1 explosive reactive armor.
 The screens protect the turrets top, rear, sides and other vulnerable sections.
 It leaves opening for smoke grenade launchers, the commander's hatch and other parts of the tank.
 Some 7 sets of armor have been produced, according to the company, for the Ukrainian Abrams.

 One Abrams was captured by Russia and displayed as a war trophy in Moscow in May 2024.
+At least one captured example was given to the North Koreans, who displayed it in a museum as seen during the visit of Kim Jung Un.
+It is unknown if this was given as a thanks for Korean support or an example captured by North Korean Forces.